+DDODOSAL Evention for Driver Assistance Conter

-PROPOSAL E Expansion for Driver Assistance Center
+PROPOSAL Expansion for Driver Assistance Center

-DCAS PROJECT II N V/A
+DCAS PROJECT ID N/A

-STATUS C Ongoing
+STATUS Ongoing

-ACENCY Faxi and Limousine Commission (TLC) TC Licensing
+AGENCY Taxi and Limousine Commission (TLC) TLC Licensing

 AREA SERVED Citywide

-FACILITY TYPE S Service
+FACILITY TYPE Service

-FACILITY DOMAIN A Administration of government
+FACILITY DOMAIN PUBLIC FACING

-PUBLIC FACING /or aliente or members of the public would use or boye open access to this facility

-IAVILIII es, clients or members of the public would use or have open access to this facility.
-31-00 47th Avenue
+FACILITY Yes, clients or members of the public would use or have open access to this facility.

+PROPOSED 31-00 47th Avenue

-Queens CD 2
+LOCATION Queens CD 2

-······································ Square footage: 5,600

-S Staff: 30

-SIZE Clients to be served: ~128,000

-Р Parking spaces: 0
+SIZE Square footage: 5,600 Staff: 30 Clients to be served: ~128,000 Parking spaces: 0

-SPACE USE TYPE Office: Field office
+SPACE USE TYPE -

 PROPOSED

 ACTION Expansion

-PUBLIC PURPOSE Who could be a country to the countr Chescribe program services and goals: This request is in response to the Mayor's request for the TLC to create a Driver Assistance Center in esponse to legislation passed in August 2018.
-The Driver Assistance Center will be staffed by TLC employees, contracted financial advisors and counselors to help struggling taxi and for-hire vehicle FHV) drivers and owners.
+PUBLIC PURPOSE Describe program services and goals: This request is in response to the Mayor's request for the TLC to create a Driver Assistance Center in response to legislation passed in August 2018.
+The Driver Assistance Center will be staffed by TLC employees, contracted financial advisors and counselors to help struggling taxi and for-hire vehicle (FHV) drivers and owners.
 The identified space the TLC is requesting is contiguous to the waiting room at TLC Licensing offices at 31-00 47th Ave in Long Island City.
 TLC will be able to use the existing security lobby and waiting room to support the Driver Assistance Center.
 The new space will also house some members of the new Business Practices Accountability Unit created at the Mayor's direction to monitor and audit brokers and other TLC licensed business entities.
 It will also house the expanded Driver Protection Unit, which grew in response to legislation passed in August 2018 establishing the Office of Inclusion.
 By keeping these units in the same building, TLC is maintaining operational efficiencies and a more customer service friendly environment for the industry in which we serve.
-The opportunity cost of not taking advantage of this new space is running the risk of naving to rent a space somewhere else, running a separate operation at that space, and the additional costs and logistical problems that go along with that.
+The opportunity cost of not taking advantage of this new space is running the risk of having to rent a space somewhere else, running a separate operation at that space, and the additional costs and logistical problems that go along with that.

 Describe why current space(s) is (are) inadequate: The Driver Assistance Center has a requirement for additional public space for clients and counselors to have private conversation.
 The existing space does not fulfil this need.
+Describe any alternatives considered, including reconfiguring existing space: The existing space does not have enough square footage to make the Driver Assistance Center possible.
+Briefly explain how this facility will serve the geographic area indicated in the previous question: This space will publicly serve as the Driver Assistance Center for TLC's clients.

-Describe any alternatives considered, including reconfiguring existing space: The Driver Assistance Center has a requirement for additional public space for clients and counselors to have private conversation.
+DESIRED DATE OF The Driver Assistance Center has a requirement for additional public space for clients and counselors to have private conversation.
 The existing space does not fulfil this need.
-Describe any alternatives considered, including reconfiguring existing space: The Driver Assistance Center has a requirement for otage to make the Driver Assistance
+Describe any alternatives considered, including reconfiguring existing space: The existing space does not have enough square footage to make the Driver Assistance Center possible.
+Briefly explain how this facility will serve the geographic area indicated in the previous question: This space will publicly serve as the Driver Assistance Center for TLC's clients.

-DESIRED DATE OF 2021

-Customer intake area, confidential interviews with drivers, space for group financial counseling